Can You Buy a Home in NYC Without a Credit Check?

 Important considerations

-The property owner might come up with the money owed on a lien or property taxes or contest the sale, so nothing is final until you actually have the deed.
+The property owner might come up with the money owed on a lien or property taxes or contest the sale, so nothing is final until you have the deed.

 The title process may take up to ten days.

-Ideally, aim to be debt free—or have low debt; have an emergency fund; and have enough money for any repairs or renovations on the property.
+Ideally, aim to be debt free—or have low debt, have an emergency fund, and have enough money for any repairs or renovations on the property.

 The hidden costs of buying all-cash